linode/docs/docs/platform/longview/what-is-longview/index.md

   ![Cloud Manager Longview Client's overview page](longview-overview-details.png "Cloud Manager Longview Client's overview page")

 1. Basic information about the system, including the operating system name and version, processor speed, uptime, and available updates.
 This area also includes your system's top active processes.
 1. The time resolution for the graphs displayed in the Resource Allocation History section.
-The available options are *Past 30 Minutes* and *Past 12 hours*.
 1. Percentage of CPU time spent in wait (on disk), in user space, and in kernel space.
 1. Total amount of RAM being used, as well as the amount of memory in cache, in buffers, and in swap.
 1. Amount of network data that has been transferred to and from your system.